profydev/reddit-timer-pierrelstan/README.md

 &nbsp;

-## About This Project
+## About this Project
  This course mimics a professional real-world development environment, designs were provided via Figma.
 The project was split into small tasks using ClickUp as a project management tool.
-I created a pull request for every task.
-The code was reviewed line by line by mentor Tara a bot  and Johannes a senior developer.
+I created a pull request for every tasks.
+The code was reviewed line by line by mentor Tara a bot  and [Johannes](https://jkettmann.com/) a senior developer.

-\
-&nbsp;
-\
-&nbsp;
 I was free to choose any technical stack, packages, and coding styles to finish the project as long as I met the acceptance criteria of a given task.
 The only limitation was to use React.

 \